Star Trek: Insurrection: Release

 The world premiere of Insurrection launched the 1998 CineVegas film festival.
 It went on general release in the U.S. and Canada on December 11, 1998.
 The film grossed $22.4 million over the opening weekend; the most of any film during that period.
 It averaged a total of $8,417 per location across 2,620 theaters, but fell short of the opening weekend takings of both First Contact and Generations, which were $30.7 million and $23.1 million respectively.

-Insurrection was the highest-grossing film during the first week of its release in the United States, and stayed in the top ten for a further three weeks.
+Insurrection was the highest-grossing film during the first week of its release in the United States, beating A Bug's Life, and stayed in the top ten for a further three weeks.
 During its first week of release in the UK, it was the highest-grossing film, exceeding the takings of the Will Smith film Enemy of the State.
 Insurrection enjoyed a two-week spell at the top of the UK box office and eventually earned £7,429,398, roughly the same as Generations.
 It went on to gross $70,187,658 in the US and $47,612,342 in other countries for a total of $117,800,000 worldwide against a $70 million budget.
 It was the first Star Trek film to be promoted through the official website, which was called the "Star Trek Continuum" at the time.
 Following the success of the film, Rick Berman said that he wanted to release the next film in the series three years after Insurrection.
 Referencing Stanley Kubrick's 2001: A Space Odyssey, he said: "The notion of releasing a science fiction film in the year 2001 is very seductive."